Funding for UK/EU students 2020/21

 The main external sources of financial support for UK and EU research students are the scholarships offered by the central government research councils.

-A significant proportion of the UK Research Council’s funding for postgraduate research studentships is now awarded to universities via Centres for Doctoral Training (also known as DTC or CDT) and Doctoral Training Partnerships (DTP).
-These centres offer flagship doctoral training programmes and funding opportunities.
+A significant proportion of the UK Research Council’s funding for postgraduate research studentships is awarded to universities via Doctoral Training Partnerships and Centres for Doctoral Training (CDTs).

 The following research councils and DTCs offer funding and studentships for postgraduate research at York.